 d) DSTAR shall make its standard reports available to Market Participants, users of facilities operated or otherwise administered by DSTAR, other interested parties and appropriate regulatory bodies.

-e) DSTAR shall investigate and, if necessary, determine the reasons and justifications for, conduct that appears to:
+e) DSTAR shall investigate and, if necessary, seek explanation of [DSTAR cannot make “determinations” of the reasons for anyone’s conduct.
+At most DSTAR can proffer its opinion of the reasons for conduct!
+DSTAR cannot, unlike a court, make a determine of the reasons why someone did something.] the reasons and justifications for, conduct that appears to:

 i) Deviate from expected operating practices or procedures;